-For more information on MEPS HC survey design, see T. Ezzati-Rice, et al. (1998-2007) and S. Cohen, 1996.
+For more information on the MEPS HC sample design, see Chowdhury et al (2019).
 For information on the MEPS MPC design, see S. Cohen, 1998.
-Copies of the HC and the MPC survey instruments used to collect the information on the Outpatient Department Visit file are available in the Survey Questionnaires section of the MEPS Web site at the following address: meps.ahrq.gov.
+Copies of the HC and the MPC survey instruments used to collect the information on the Outpatient Department Visits file are available in the Survey Questionnaires section of the MEPS website.